klukosiute/kilonovanet/README.md

 - All specified model parameter values have to lie within the ranges of the original radiative transport simulations!
 This code will not throw errors if you do not do this but will instead return nonsense results, so be mindful to read their papers.
-- The Kasen model is specified with three parameters: mass (solar masses), velocity (as a fraction of c), and lanthanide fraction (which ranges from 1e-9 to 1e-1).
-The first two parameters are specified as usual with the allowed ranges from the kilonova model grid.
-The lanthanide fraction though needs to be specified as the positive exponent.
-For example, if I want to specify a mass of 0.001 solar masses, a velocity of 0.1c, and a lanthanide fraction of 1e-4, the input parameters have to read `np.array([0.001, 0.1, 1e4)]`.
-Sorry, I'll fix it eventually.